instantbots/aipkg/README.md

 ## Quickstart

 Visit [instant.bot/signup](https://instant.bot/signup) to register.
-Build a new bot is easy, you can then use this CLI to develop and publish custom packages to extend your bots.
+Creating a new bot is easy, you can then use this CLI to develop and publish custom packages to extend your bots.

 ```shell